Kota Kinabalu City Hall

 The Kota Kinabalu City Hall (Dewan Bandaraya Kota Kinabalu, abbreviated DBKK) is the city council which administers the city and district of Kota Kinabalu in the state of Sabah, Malaysia.
 The council consists of the mayor plus twenty-four councillors appointed to serve a one-year term by the Sabah State Government.

 History

-The history of the town of Jesselton can be traced since the administration of British North Borneo Company (BNBC) in 1881.
-Throughout the administration under the Federation of Malaysia since 1963, the town subsequently renamed into Kota Kinabalu and a council was later established after it was granted city status on 2 February 2000.
+The history of the town of Jesselton can be traced to the administration of British North Borneo Company (BNBC) in 1881.
+Throughout the administration under the Federation of Malaysia since 1963, the town was subsequently renamed Kota Kinabalu and a council was later established after it was granted city status on 2 February 2000.
 Kota Kinabalu was formerly administrated by Majlis Perbandaran Kota Kinabalu (MPKK) or the Kota Kinabalu Municipal Council.
 Their jurisdiction covers an area of 351 square kilometres encompassing the sub-districts, suburbs and/or towns such as Tanjung Aru, Kepayan, Kota Kinabalu city, Luyang (including Damai and Foh Sang neighbourhoods), Inanam, Menggatal, Telipok, Likas, Alamesra and Sepanggar.